-Suggestions for next steps: If you’ve identified factors outside of your control are affecting the employee’s morale, it’s time to have an open conversation with the employee about what they can deliver during this time.
+Suggestions for next steps: If you’ve identified factors outside of your control that are affecting the employee’s morale, it’s time to have an open conversation with the employee about what they can deliver during this time.
 Your expectations need to be aligned so neither party ends up frustrated or disappointed.

-Disengagement often stems from the sheer volume and complexity of workload you are giving your employees.
+Disengagement often stems from the sheer volume and complexity of the workload you are giving your employees.
 Consider some of the following questions:

 Although it may seem counter-intuitive, disengagement often grows out of employees feeling bored and not sufficiently challenged!
 Many people go to work wishing to learn and grow.

 Suggestions for the next steps: If one employee is having trouble with the workload — whether it’s too much or too little — chances are many of your team members are feeling it too.
 Take this time to focus on auditing the workload.
 Understanding if your employees are feeling overworked or not.
-Sometimes a given quota can be feasible for 6-months but can be detrimental and draining in the long-term.
+Sometimes a given quota can be feasible for 6-months but can be detrimental and draining in the long term.

-During this exercise you must be as honest as possible with yourself and your employees.
+During this exercise, you must be as honest as possible with yourself and your employees.
 Ask yourself, is this employee genuinely a good fit for this role?
 Are they overqualified and bored?
 Are they under-qualified and struggling?